• Clinical trials and dental societies may offer free or reduced-cost dental implants.

 Picture by Authority Dental under CC 2.0 license

-Due to the fact that implants are treated as cosmetic treatment both by dental and insurance specialists, getting a full refund is practically impossible.
+Because implants are considered cosmetic treatments by both dental and insurance specialists, getting a full refund is practically impossible.
 Nonetheless, it is always worth considering the potential options.

 Free dental implant programs for disabled, seniors, and low-income patients

-The following programs are mainly based on volunteer dentists and labs, catering to those who need dental work most.
-Some target specific social groups, so it’s important to check what kind of candidates they are looking for.
+The following programs are mainly supported by volunteer dentists and labs, serving those who need dental care most.
+Some target specific social groups, so it is important to check which candidates they are looking for.
 Patients receive treatment free of charge.

 Donated Dental Services

 Donated Dental Services is a program endorsed by many respected associations, including the ADA.
-They are funded by the Dental Lifeline Network and provide free comprehensive services.
+The Dental Lifeline Network funds them and provides free comprehensive services.
 Those are targeted at the elderly, disabled, medically fragile, and veterans.

 • Funded by: Dental Lifeline Network